 Can I Achieve a BJJ Blue Belt in One Year?

-Getting a blue belt in a year is possible, primarily if you practice Brazilian jiu-jitsu at least four times per week.
+Getting a blue belt in a year is possible, primarily if you practice Brazilian jiu-jitsu at least four times weekly.

 Otherwise, tracking your progress in various positions, techniques, and movements can help you reach your goal fast.

-However, you’ll find it difficult if you are a white belt with a lack of commitment and slow jiu-jitsu progress and do not compete in tournaments.
+However, you’ll find it difficult if you are a white belt with a lack of commitment, slow jiu-jitsu progress, and no tournament participation.

 Can I Get a BJJ Blue Belt in 6 Months?